yik3z/Watchy-CODE/Readme.md

    Flash mode `QIO` doesn't work :(

-   **Not extensively tested, but seems to work for now, use with a pinch of salt.**
+   **Not extensively tested, but seems to work for now.
+I haven't timed it too.
+Use with a pinch of salt.**

 ## What's Not Working / In Progress